 Shortly after his death, Scarlett discovered a message Jesse had written on their kitchen chalkboard.
 It was written phonetically, as it would have been by a six-year-old, but it read, “Norturting Helinn Love” (Nurturing, Healing Love).
 Scarlett knew instantly that Jesse intended those words to be a way she could frame the tragedy and what it could teach the world about how to avoid tragedies like this in the future.
 After hours of research, she learned that these three words are actually included in the definition of “compassion” across all cultures.

 - Love is compassion in action."

-She realized that love, connection and belonging are universal wants and needs that connect all of humanity, and that if the shooter had received more of it in his life, the tragedy might never have happened.
+She realized that love, connection, and belonging are universal wants and needs that connect all of humanity and that if the shooter had received more of them in his life, the tragedy might never have happened.
 Scarlett set out on a mission to teach as many people around the world about this message, beginning with children.

 The Choose Love Formula is based on the profound result of practicing the character values inherent in “Nurturing Healing Love,” which are: